GH0STL1N3R/bitfication-full/README.md

         adduser bitcoin

+*NOTE: There is a Bitcoin Daemon configuration example located at the file: `bitfication/misc/bitcoin.conf`.
+You'll need to copy it to: `~bitcoin/.bitcoin/bitcoin.conf`.*

 * Now, run the `bitcoind` logged as user `bitcoin`, like this:

         su - bitcoin

         bitcoind

-There is a Bitcoin Daemon configuration example located at the file: `bitfication/misc/bitcoin.conf`.
-You'll need to copy it to: `~bitcoin/.bitcoin/bitcoin.conf`.

 ### Preparing your environment